Editorial cover art for Thorne Magnesium Bisglycinate

 The powder format can be a feature, not just a format choice.
 Some readers simply do better with a drink mix than with tablets or capsules, especially if they are already using evening routines for sleep support habits or want flexibility around the best time to take magnesium.

 The price is firmly premium.
-At the current public iHerb price of $52.00 for 60 servings, this is not the budget way to buy magnesium.
 You are paying for brand positioning, powder format, and NSF Certified for Sport status, not just the mineral itself.

 The powder format adds friction.
 A scoop and water can feel easy at home, but less easy during travel or busy mornings.
 If your main goal is simplicity, a basic capsule or tablet may win.